lukadlm97/f1_full_stack/README.md

 10. 19/12/2021 - finished constructor endpoints, created Swagger documentations for API, successfully ended testing of this endpoints.
 11.	end of December 2021. - finished buissnes logic for racing result for drivers, constructors and contracts.
 12. 16/01/2022 - tiny improvments on insert new driver logic (return created driver etc. for esier handling this action on front)
-13. 18/01/2021 - completed part of API for CRUD on constructor, technical staff, and handling of contracts between constructors and technical staff with their role
+13. 18/01/2022 - completed part of API for CRUD on constructor, technical staff, and handling of contracts between constructors and technical staff with their role
+14. 23/01/2022 - created endpoint for competition fetching and bugfix on racing result for constructors

 Notes: